 In addition to regularly scheduled holidays and school breaks, eligible students may take a vacation leave of absence lasting up to 4 weeks.
-To qualify, a student must (1) complete a minimum of three modules and (2) be enrolled for the next module.
+To qualify, a student must (1) complete a minimum of four modules and (2) be enrolled for the next module.
 Vacation leave requests must be approved by the DSO, and students must register for the next term upon return.
+If a student doesn't enroll for the next module after the vacation, his/ her grace period starts from the last day of the program.

-Students who do not take vacation after their initial three-module period may carry over vacation weeks up to a maximum of 12 weeks.
-For instance, a student completing 6 modules without vacation may qualify for an 8-week vacation.
-A student completing 9 or more modules without vacation may qualify for a 12-week vacation, subject to DSO approval.
+Students who do not take vacation after their initial four-module period may carry over vacation weeks up to a maximum of 12 weeks.
+For instance, a student completing 8 modules without vacation may qualify for an 8-week vacation.
+A student completing 12 or more modules without vacation may qualify for a 12-week vacation, subject to DSO approval.
 Accumulated vacation may only be taken during designated break periods, and the maximum accumulated vacation allowed is 12 weeks.
 Please keep in mind, if a student fails to enroll in the next module after their vacation, the grace period will begin from the last day of the program.